22 February 2019

 - Or they will ask you to send your old card by post to a fake address – their own – under the pretext of a so-called card recycling programme.

-The hackers will then be in possession of an active bank card and a valid PIN (since your PIN will remain the same in both cases).
+The hackers will then be in possession of an active debit card and a valid PIN (since your PIN will remain the same in both cases).

 We walk you through the process of how dynamic phishing works